 Moyer raced below and searched for the guy who was on watch.
 He was nowhere to be found, but there was a wastebasket full of empty cans of their prized possession.
-Moyer concluded that the tipsy Coastie might have fallen overboard, but then thought to check his bedroom.
+Moyer concluded that the tipsy coastie might have fallen overboard, but then thought to check his bedroom.
 Moyer gently awakened his slumbering subordinate by grasping his shirt and yanking him to his feet.
 There was only time for a short string of expletives uttered at full voice, as some quick thinking was necessary to save their skins.
 Moyer ordered his drowsy comrade to extinguish the light, while he executed his brilliant plan.
 “I grabbed the handset of the radio and began to finger the key on and off in rapid succession while talking.
 ‘Cape May Radio, this is Miah Maull Shoal.
 How do you copy?’
 Their reply was the expected one.
 ‘Miah Maull, this is Cape May.
 You are breaking up, I say again, you are breaking up.’
 I then repeated the keying only this time a bit slower.
 ‘Cape May, Miah Maull Shoal, how do you copy now?’
 Their reply came rapidly.
 ‘Miah Maull, Cape May, better but you are still breaking up.’
 I continued this exercise until I sent normally.”

 With his “improved” radio, Moyer explained that they had been working on their problematic radio for a couple of hours and had forgotten to extinguish the light.
 The thirty-footer, which had monitored the transmissions, still proceeded to the lighthouse, and after slowly circling a couple of times and seeing the “sleep-deprived” crew sipping from their coffee cups, returned to port.
 Moyer’s quick thinking had definitely saved his own skin and that of his fellow coastguardsman.
 The story of what actually happened that morning at Miah Maull was a closely held secret for years.

 “I think it’s an important mission to keep these historic aids to navigation chronicled and remembered,” writes Dave Moyer.
 “They served a valuable purpose in the building of this nation.
 I would caution those who are enamored by the perceived notion that crews had an idyllic existence while serving on them.
-Years ago I was asked to address a group dedicated to the preservation of these Bay light and I think I ma have disillusioned a few.
+Years ago I was asked to address a group dedicated to the preservation of these Bay lights and I think I may have disillusioned a few.
 Their perception of a bunch of old slicker-wearing slats, smoking pipes and spinning sea yarns while on these lights is simply false.
-Like so most military service, it was extremely boring with the tedium broken by brief spells of extreme nervousness due to some situation or other all the way up to swallowing once or twice to regain your composure after realizing you were isolated and could be in real danger.
-In my short time I recall the somewhat frazzle nerves after having to have the foghorn activated for three or four days.
+Like most military service, it was extremely boring with the tedium broken by brief spells of extreme nervousness due to some situation or other all the way up to swallowing once or twice to regain your composure after realizing you were isolated and could be in real danger.
+In my short time, I recall the somewhat frazzled nerves after having to have the foghorn activated for three or four days.
 The entire structure vibrated and ears literally rang for a day or two after.
-It’s amusing now, but in order to converse, your mind became so used to the noise that you would actually stop speaking in mid word for a few seconds to wait for the horn to stop, and the scary part was that you would do it for a day afterward without thinking.”
+It’s amusing now, but in order to converse, your mind became so used to the noise that you would actually stop speaking mid-word for a few seconds to wait for the horn to stop, and the scary part was that you would do it for a day afterward without thinking.”

-Lewis Maull, a descendant of Nehemiah Maull, was successful in having the lighthouse added to National Register of Historic Places in 1991, and a plaque commemorating the honor was installed on the first level of the lighthouse in October of that year.
-With the Coast Guard from Cape May and descendants of Nehemiah Maull still interested in its future, the Miah Maull Lighthouse continues to warn vessels away from the shoal as it honors one who helped others safely navigate the bay.
+Lewis Maull, a descendant of Nehemiah Maull, was successful in having the lighthouse added to the National Register of Historic Places in 1991, and a plaque commemorating the honor was installed on the first level of the lighthouse in October of that year.
+With the Coast Guard from Cape May and descendants of Nehemiah Maull still interested in its future, Miah Maull Lighthouse continues to warn vessels away from the shoal as it honors one who helped others safely navigate the bay.